emanuele-f/PCAPdroid/tls_decryption.md

 ## 3.2 Initial setup

 TLS decryption can be enabled from the PCAPdroid settings.

+         In PCAPdroid settings (top right ⚙️ icon), toggle **TLS decryption** switch under **Traffic inspection** menu.

 The first time decryption is enabled, a setup wizard will help you properly setting up decryption.
 It includes the following steps:

 1. Download and installation of the [PCAPdroid-mitm addon](https://github.com/emanuele-f/PCAPdroid-mitm).
 The actual decryption is performed by [mitmproxy](https://github.com/mitmproxy/mitmproxy), which is bundled into the addon
 2. Permission to control the mitm addon.
 This is a security measure to prevent other apps from controlling the addon